rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 ## 20-Modify Reservation to Pre-Register the Arrival

-Pre Register the guest.
-Ensure the `arrivalTime` is updated in the payload

-## 21-Checkin the reservation

 Pre-Register Or Pre-Checkin
 You can offer your guests the ability to check in for their reservations by pre-registering.
 When a reservation is pre-registered, all of the guest’s information to finish the registration process is collected, including authorizing the guest's credit card for the reservation.
 This makes it easy to check in the reservation when the guests arrive and the assigned room is available.

 You can search for and manage pre-registered arrival reservations from Arrivals search by selecting the Pre-registered check box in advanced search.

 1. Pre Register the guest.
-Ensure the arrivalTime is updated in the payload
+Ensure the `arrivalTime` is updated in the payload

 Additional functionality - `Advanced Checkin`